 News

-This page includes our open-sourced softwares, some information we find useful, our lab videos and news in which Mangul Lab was featured.
+This page includes our lab news in which Mangul Lab was featured.

 In their comment, Serghei Mangul and colleagues discuss how genomics and metagenomics methods have become essential public health tools.
 Once the virus was detected, scientists immediately set about identifying and characterizing the pathogen, enabled by access to reliable and accurate sequencing methods.
 Similarly, computational tools allowed phylogenetic analyses of the genetic fingerprint of the virus that traced its origin and evolution; by these methods, SARS-CoV-2 was found to have close ancestral ties with bat coronavirus species.
 Genomic and bioinformatic methods continue to be used across the globe to monitor the emergence of new SARS-CoV-2 variants and track transmission routes.